Examples of Micro influencer marketing campaigns are making waves.

-These are examples of the most creative forms of marketing, it’s sometimes hard to understand what’s possible.
-Amazing micro influencer campaign examples pop into our feeds super frequently, so we wanted to share a couple that have been turning heads.
+These are examples of the most creative forms of marketing.
+Micro influencer campaign examples pop into our feeds super frequently, so we wanted to share a couple that have been turning heads.

-How Boxed Water is setting a positive example with a micro-influencer campaign.
+How Boxed Water is setting a positive example with a micro-influencer campaign

 Can you promote your brand, bring awareness to environmental issues and save the planet all with one micro influencer campaign?
 Yes, you can and that’s exactly what Boxed water campaign #ReTree was all about.

-Their goal was to encourage environmentally conscious consumption and fight against deforestation globally.
+They are pushing to encourage environmentally conscious consumption and fight against deforestation globally.

-They cooperate with high profile influencers like dancer/actress Julianne Hough and actor Aidan Alexander, who then shared the campaign in their profile and encouraged their followers to get involved either by reposting the picture or creating their own pictures with Boxed water.
+They have cooperated with high profile influencers from dancer/actress Julianne Hough to actor Aidan Alexander, who have shared the campaign in their and encouraged their followers to get involved either by reposting the picture or creating their own pictures with Boxed water.

-Boxed water is definitely one of the best influential marketing campaigns created and an example of how a prosperous campaign can have a long-term impact.
+Boxed water is definitely one of the most influential marketing campaigns created and an example of how a prosperous campaign can have a long-term impact.
 Lucky for boxed water, they also managed to leverage virality and avoid having to find instagram micro influencers at scale.

-Modash’s micro influencer marketing tool analyzed 20 of these micro-influencer posts, but the results must have been absolutely massive considering the sheer number of people they managed to grab the attention for the duration of this campaign. ( Another example how we used the tool to hire developers. )
+Modash’s micro influencer marketing tool analyzed 20 of these micro-influencer posts, but the results must have been absolutely massive considering the sheer number of people they managed to grab the attention for the duration of this campaign.

 Not to mention, made the world a little bit greener.

-How Tom’s of Maine’s campaign tripled it’s community growth with $0 ad-spend and a whole lot of micro influencers.
+How Tom’s of Maine’s campaign tripled it’s community growth with $0 ad-spend and a whole lot of micro influencers

 When thinking about influencer marketing, the first thing that pops into the minds of many is a celebrity with tons of followers promoting some brand.

 Companies tend to think that a lot of followers equals better awareness and reach, but that’s not always the true.
-Choosing to use micro-influencers is a great option that trends towards more affordable, higher ROI and effective campaigns.
+Choosing to use micro-influencers is a great option that trends towards more affordable, higher influencer marketing ROI and effective campaigns.
 The relationship between micro-influencers and their followers is much tighter than of people of high following.
 Micro-influencers feel more approachable, relatable and trustworthy.
 That might be the reason why Tom’s of Maine chose using micro-influencers as their go-to strategy when promoting their brand of natural toiletries.

-“We do not pay micro influencers, but do offer product and brand-related rewards
+“We do not pay micro influencers, but do offer product and brand-related rewards"

-We’ve worked to recruit community members who have a genuine interest in the products we offer.
+"We’ve worked to recruit community members who have a genuine interest in the products we offer.
 Beyond that, we strive to provide the community with content that is valuable to them.
-For example: ” They may be first to hear about a sale at Target or first to share articles from our blog that give tips on living a more sustainable lifestyle, ” said Clare.
+For example: They may be first to hear about a sale at Target or first to share articles from our blog that give tips on living a more sustainable lifestyle”

-Yes!
 According to post-campaign case studies, by using micro influencers for content-creation and boosting the brands image.
 Within the first 2 weeks, The Tom’s of Maine Instagram community grew by 8% and the company tripled the growth of the community in the same year.

 Tom’s of Maine saw a 600% increase in consumer engagement with micro influencers posts on Instagram, more than the combined activity of the brand’s Facebook and Instagram accounts.
 The results of this campaign reached amazing heights, with 6,496 likes, comments and shares on posts per 1’000 micro influencers, reaching more than 1.72 millions of people.

 This campaign is a great example of reaching unprecedented heights with non traditional advertising and with relatively low investment.

-Again, this is a very small sample size compared to wealth of posts Tom’s of Maine has generated with their micro influencer campaigns.
-They have been able to identity examples of micro influencers amongst their own customers at a record setting scale.
+This is a very small sample size compared to wealth of posts Tom’s of Maine has generated with their micro influencer campaigns.
+They have been able to identity micro influencers amongst their own customers at a record setting scale.